 A felony is described as a crime of high seriousness that usually involves violence in some way, although this is not always true.
 The legal system sees it as more severe than a misdemeanor, and a felony is punishable by at least one-year imprisonment.
 But even after this part of your life experience is behind you, there may still be ramifications that you have to deal with.
 There are many reasons why a felony may be a disqualification for a nursing license.
 Whether it will ultimately impact your ability to become a nurse and follow the career path you are currently seeking will depend on your conviction.

-Can You Do Nursing With a Criminal Record?
+Can You Become a Nurse With a Criminal Record?

-Ultimately, the answer to the question of can a felon be a nurse and whether or not you can get into nursing with a criminal record depends largely on the specifics of that record itself.
+The short answer is yes, and the long answer is it depends; ultimately, the answer to the question of can a felon be a nurse depends largely on the specifics of that record itself.

 Depending on the precise type of felony you have been convicted of, there isn’t necessarily anything stopping you from becoming a nurse – though you may have to complete a few steps with the State Board of Nursing that others do not.